 exit

-Next time you open the terminal, the Bash prompt appears alongside a warning stating that Zsh is the default shell.
+Next time you open the terminal, the Bash prompt appears along with a warning that Zsh is the default shell.

 Via System Settings

-The System Settings app allows users to access all the critical system configuration options in one place.
+The System Settings app lets users access all critical system configuration options in one place.
 Follow the steps below to change the terminal shell using System Settings.

 1. Click the Apple logo, then select System Settings in the menu.